History of the Baltimore Orioles: St. Louis Browns

 Ball, however, committed several errors that dogged the franchise for years to come.
 His first major blunder was to fire Branch Rickey, the resident genius in the Browns' front office, in 1919 because of a conflict of egos, causing Rickey to jump to the crosstown Cardinals.
 In 1920 Sam Breadon, who had just purchased the Cardinals, convinced Ball to allow his team to share the Browns' home, Sportsman's Park.
 With the money from the sale of the Cardinals' Robison Field, Rickey began building an extensive farm system.
 This eventually produced a host of star players that brought the Cardinals far more drawing power than the Browns.

 The 1922 Browns excited their owner by almost beating the Yankees to a pennant.
-The club was boasting the best players in franchise history, including George Sisler, and an outfield trio – Ken Williams, Baby Doll Jacobson, and Jack Tobin – that batted .300 or better in 1919–23 and in 1925.
-In 1922, Williams became the first player in Major League history to hit 30 home runs and steal 30 bases in a season, something that would not be done again in the Majors until 1956.
+The club was boasting the best players in franchise history, including George Sisler, and an outfield trio – Ken Williams, Baby Doll Jacobson, and Jack Tobin – who batted .300 or better in 1919–1923 and in 1925.
+In 1922, Williams became the first player in major league history to hit 30 home runs and steal 30 bases in a season, something that was not done again in the majors until 1956.

 Ball confidently predicted that there would be a World Series in Sportsman's Park by 1926.
 In anticipation, he increased the capacity of his ballpark from 18,000 to 30,000.
-There was indeed a World Series in Sportsman's Park in 1926, but it was the Cardinals, not the Browns, who took part, upsetting the Yankees.
+There was indeed a World Series in Sportsman's Park in 1926, but it was the Cardinals, not the Browns, who played in it, upsetting the Yankees.
 St. Louis had been considered a "Browns' town" until then; after 1926, the Cardinals dominated St. Louis baseball, while still technically tenants of the Browns.
 Meanwhile, the Browns rapidly fell into the cellar.
-They only had two winning records from 1927 to 1943, including a 43–111 mark in 1939 that is still the worst in franchise history.
+They had only two winning records from 1927 to 1943, including a 43–111 mark in 1939 that is still the worst in franchise history.

 Ball died in 1933.
 His estate ran the team for three years until Rickey helped broker a sale to investment banker Donald Lee Barnes, whose son-in-law, Bill DeWitt, was the team's general manager.
 To help finance the purchase, Barnes sold 20,000 shares of stock to the public at $5 a share, an unusual practice for a sports franchise.